-Dolly Rebecca Parton (born January 19, 1946) is a Country Music singer-songwriter, actress and businesswoman with over 3,000 songwriting credits to her name.
+Dolly Rebecca Parton (born January 19, 1946) is a Country Music singer-songwriter, actor, and businesswoman with over 3,000 songwriting credits to her name.
 The fourth of 12 children, Parton began singing in her childhood, and recorded a few songs that gained some regional attention in the South.
 She signed with Monument Records in 1965, where she released a handful of singles.
 Popular Country star Porter Wagoner was impressed with her, and hired her as the featured female vocalist on his syndicated TV show in 1967.
 Wagoner also got her a contract with his longtime label RCA Records, both as a solo artist and as Wagoner's duet partner.
 A few modest hits came in the next couple of years, followed by the Number One "Joshua" in 1970.
 She stayed with RCA through the 1970s and into the 1980s, then switched to Columbia Records and stayed there until 1995.
 In her career, Parton charted 25 Number One singles, counting two different versions of her Signature Song "I Will Always Love You".
 Also included in her total is a duet with Brad Paisley, "When I Get Where I'm Going", which in early 2006 made Parton the oldest female artist to chart a Number One country song.
 Of course, Parton has earned several awards just for her music, including seven Grammy Awards.
 Her songs "9 to 5" and "Travelin' Thru" were both nominated for Academy Awards.

 But her career is far more than just singing.
 Parton has starred in the movies 9 to 5 and The Best Little Whorehouse in Texas, both of which earned her Golden Globe nominations, as well as the beloved heart-tugger Steel Magnolias.
 She has also starred in several television series, mostly in cameo or performing roles.

 Albums with their own page on TV Tropes